LogtalkDotOrg/logtalk3/manuals/_sources/devtools/packs.rst.txt

 and uninstalling third-party libraries and applications, generically known as *packs*.
 Collections of pack specifications are made available using *registries*.
-Registries can be local to a system, publicly shared, or private to a company (e.g. only available in a VPN).
+Registries can be local to a system, publicly shared, or private to a company (e.g., only available in a VPN).
 There is no concept of a central registry.
 Users can decide which registries they trust and want to use and add them using their published URLs.
 The tool supports both pack checksums and signatures and takes several steps to sanitize registry and pack specifications.
 As with other Logtalk developer tools, portability is a main goal.
 This tool can be used with any supported Prolog backend and run on both POSIX and Windows systems.
 Moreover, this tool can be used not only for handling Logtalk packs but